south korea students temple hanbok

 For private schools:

-• Private school candidates almost always work at a single school location, close by to their apartment, which keeps commuting to a minimum.
+• Private school candidates almost always work at a single school location, close by to their apartment, which keeps the commute to a minimum.

 Vacation Time